 If what we have presented so far is an accurate rendering of the event, then this question of how the Church lost count of the true number of those crucified on that hill that day is indeed a most solemn question.
 I believe that there is only one logical answer to the question.
 There is only one possibility that can solve the riddle.
 Why the Church today, indeed the Church of the last nineteen centuries does not know what the Church of the first Century knew, is that it is a different Church altogether.

 This is a hard pill to swallow, I know, but what other answer could there be.
 We know that already in the second century (A.D.
 195) there was a great dispute about the correct date of Easter.
 Even the identity of GOD [wrong as it was] in relation to HIS Son was not formally established until A. D. 380 at the council of Nicea.
 How and when was it all lost?
 Why was it lost?

-We are convinced that it was lost when Yeshua returned and gathered together His followers into heaven in A.D.
-70. After that event, perhaps years later, people began to pick up and read the writings of that first century Church.
+Here we are convinced that it was lost when Yeshua returned and gathered together His followers into heaven in A.D.
+70. (see the Study Whatever Happened to Timothy?).
+After that event, perhaps years later, people began to pick up and read the writings of that first century Church.
 From these they began to construct a doxology which unfortunately was mixed together with their pagan beliefs.
 Upon this foundation they constructed the Church which is thought of today as The Christian Church, but in reality is nothing of the sort.